twigglits/ScrillyScripts/README.md

 ```
 .\run_me.ps1
 ```
-Please NOTE that `git` is mandatory for this script and must be installed to allow for full execution of the script.
+Please NOTE that `git` is mandatory for this script and must be installed to allow for full execution of the script

 #### For installing commonly used apps:

+You can `add` or `remove` desired apps to be installed by opening [apps_list.ps1](apps_list.ps1) with a text editor and add the line `choco install <your-desired-package-here> -y`

 You can open and modify the file [apps_list.ps1](apps_list.ps1) and add more lines of apps that get installed: